Adjudicative reporting dashboard

 Average Time for Procedural Order No. 1 (PO#1), Decision Writing and Total Cycle

 The OEB has committed to report on the performance of key application milestones for applications heard by panels of Commissioners for major application types.
-The three graphs below illustrate the performance for various application types relative to the performance standard for:
+The following three graphs below illustrate the performance for various application types relative to the performance standard for:

 This graph provides the average time from the close of the record to the issuance of the decision and compares this to the performance standard.